axelarnetwork/axelar-cgp-solidity/README.md

 ## Debugging Steps

--   Explicitly pass `getGasOptions()` using utils.js file for some spceific transactions.
+-   Explicitly pass `getGasOptions()` using utils.js file for some specific transactions.
 See the code below for example

 ```javascript
 await sourceChainGateway